Boating Under the Influence (BUI)

 Boating Under the Influence and Boating Safety Statistics from the Coast Guard - United States Coast Guard provides statistics and studies on the effects of alcohol and drugs while boating (BUI).

-BUI Information from Florida Fish and Wildlife Conservation Commission - Information on boating safety and BUI enforcement from the Florida Fish and Wildlife Conservation Commission.
+Operation Dry Water to Prevent BUI - Information on the importance of not drinking alcohol while operating a boat.
+Find boating safety and BUI enforcement from the Florida Fish and Wildlife Conservation Commission.
 Information about Florida's specific boating safety requirements that are incorporated into the boating safety course taught in Florida including boating accidents, vessel registration, careless and reckless boat operation, airboat regulations, mandatory violator education, water ski regulations, personal watercraft regulations, and vessel speed restrictions.